Michigan State vs. Western Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Michigan State and its opponents have not yet combined for more than 60.5 points in a game this year.
+- Michigan State has not yet combined with its opponents to put up more than 64 points in a game this year.

-- The two teams combine to score 77 points per game, 16.5 more than the total in this contest.
+- The combined points per game average of the two teams, 77, is 13.0 points more than Saturday's over/under.

-- These two squads combine to surrender 48.7 points per game, 11.8 fewer than this contest's over/under.
+- The 48.7 combined points per game that these two squads have allowed this season are 15.3 fewer than the 64 total in this contest.

-- The Spartans and their opponents score an average of 52.4 points per game, 8.1 fewer than Saturday's total.
+- Spartans games have an average total of 52.4 points this season, 11.6 fewer than Saturday's over/under.

-- The 60.5 total in this game is 3.0 points above the 57.5 average total in Hilltoppers games this season.
+- The 64 over/under in this game is 6.5 points higher than the 57.5 average total in Hilltoppers games this season.

 Michigan State Stats and Trends